MingshiYangUIUC/Overviewer-modified/README.md

 - build/scripts-3.7/overviewer.py    replacing the file at build/scripts_generated_for_your_system/overviewer.py;
 - overviewer_core/nbt.py    replacing the file in the same place at destination;
 - overviewer_core/sw_analysis.py    should be put in the same folder at destination.
+- overviewer_core/tileset.py     replacing the file in the same place at destination

 ## TextOverlay is at the same folder with Minecraft-Overviewer-master